SEND Information Report for 2023/2024

 - The teacher and SENDCO will discuss the specific needs of your child with the SENDCO of their secondary school.
 For those children who will be attending Helsby High please see the link to Helsby High on our home page.
 The Helsby High SENDCO, Mrs Gemma Walker, will also be keen to discuss any concerns re the transition process to Helsby High with you.

 - Where possible, your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.
-Helsby High run an additional week-long summer school in the summer holidays for SEND and vulnerable pupils as part of their transition to High School Programme.
+Helsby High run additional transition days for SEND and vulnerable pupils as part of their transition to High School Programme.

 - How are the school’s resources allocated and matched to children’s special educational needs?